-Displuvium is an artistic research conceptualised and created by Fragmentin, an art practice based in Lausanne, in close collaboration with Swiss designer Renaud Defrancesco.
+Displuvium is an artistic research conceptualised and created by fragmentin, an art practice based in Lausanne, in close collaboration with Swiss designer Renaud Defrancesco.
 Fragmentin is composed by Laura Perrenoud, Marc Dubois, and David Colombini, 3 artists and friends who met and graduated from ECAL (École Cantonale d’art de Lausanne).
-Working at the crossover of art and engineering, David Colombini on behalf of Fragmentin, tell us over Email that their work is highly influenced by the ideas and writings of Alain Damasio, Eric Sadin, and James Bridle.
-Their aim is ‘to question the impact of the digital on everyday life and the tension between nature and technology.
+Working at the crossover of art and engineering, David Colombini, on behalf of Fragmentin, tells us over that their work is highly influenced by the ideas and writings of Alain Damasio, Eric Sadin, and James Bridle.
+Their aim is to question the impact of the digital on everyday life and the tension between nature and technology.
 We investigate how those technologies and algorithms allow for more control and opacity.
 We often reintroduce randomness and serendipity as an antidote for control and optimisation.
-We recently explored topics linked to climate change, hybrid nature, weather modifications.’
+We recently explored topics linked to climate change, hybrid nature, weather modifications.

-Displuvium ‘aims to demonstrate the link between humans and nature.
-It illustrates the ease with which it is now possible to reproduce natural phenomena, thanks to technological breakthroughs.’
-Displuvium is not an interactive piece but rather a meditative and contemplative one.
+Displuvium aims to demonstrate the link between humans and nature.
+It illustrates the ease with which it is now possible to reproduce natural phenomena, thanks to technological breakthroughs.
+It is not an interactive piece but rather a meditative and contemplative one.
 Every two minutes, rain patterns at the surface of the atrium and narrative sequences on the screens are slowly and simultaneously changing.
-They have created a loop of around twenty minutes of twelve historical events related to rainfall episodes; sometimes of natural origin, sometimes tampered by humans.
+They have created a loop of around twenty minutes of twelve historical events related to rainfall episodes, sometimes of natural origin, sometimes tampered by humans.